Selling a House With an Ongoing Lawsuit in [market_city]

 Where can I locate trustworthy legal advice in North Carolina?

 It is crucial to obtain competent legal counsel in North Carolina in order to address these issues.
-It is recommended that you consult with an attorney who has experience in real estate law and has successfully handled cases similar to yours.
+It is recommended that you consult an attorney with experience in real estate law and who has successfully handled cases similar to yours.
 The North Carolina State Bar website is an excellent resource for locating a qualified attorney.
 A knowledgeable real estate attorney can provide you with the guidance necessary to safeguard your interests during the sale of your residence.

 FAQs: